PrefectHQ/prefect/docs/concepts/infrastructure.md

 #### KubernetesJob overrides and customizations

-When creating deployments using `KubernetesJob` infrastructure, the `-infra_overrides` option expects a dict, but `customizations` expects a list.
-As a result, `customizations` should not be applied via CLI.
-As a good practice, you can build the deployment YAML, then edit `infra_overrides:{}` in the deployment YAML directly, including any `customizations`.
+When creating deployments using `KubernetesJob` infrastructure, the `infra_overrides` parameter expects a dictionary.
+For a `KubernetesJob`, the `customizations` parameter expects a list.

 Containers expect a list of objects, even if there is only one.
-For any patches applying to the container, the `path` value should be a list, for example: `/spec/templates/spec/containers/0/resources`.

-In the deployment YAML, this would look like:

-When creating deployments using KubernetesJob infrastructure, the -infra_overrides option expects a dict, but customizations expects a list.

-Containers expect a list of objects, even if there is only one.
 For any patches applying to the container, the path value should be a list, for example:
-	/spec/templates/spec/containers/0/resources
+  `/spec/templates/spec/containers/0/resources`

 A `Kubernetes-Job` infrastructure block defined in Python: